atsushieno/aap-core/docs/design/EXTENSIBILITY.md

 ### Asynchronous API

-Typical plugin extension APIs are usually synchronous i.e. their functions block throughout the execution, but AAP extension foundation is designed to be "async ready", especially when the plugin enters ACTIVE = realtime mode.
+Extension APIs in typical plugin formats are usually synchronous i.e. their functions block throughout the execution.
+AAP extension foundations are, on the other hand, designed to be "async ready", especially when the plugin enters ACTIVE = realtime mode.

-It is because AAP, unlike those desktop plugin APIs, needs interaction between the host and plugin and keeping a thread per extension function call costs potentially a lot of synchronization constructs e.g. 100 locks per 100 `getPreset()` calls or potentially more (100 locks in the host + 100 locks in the plugin + 100 locks in AAPXS).
+It is because AAP, unlike those desktop plugin APIs, needs interaction between the host and plugin and keeping a thread per extension function call costs potentially a lot of synchronization constructs.
+For example, AAP needs 100 locks for 100 `getPreset()` calls (or potentially more: 100 locks in the host + 100 locks in the plugin + 100 locks in AAPXS...).

-They can be designed and implemented in synchronous manner (we actually have synchronous API as some transitive solutions), but then there is no assured realtime safety.
+It is technically possible to be designed and implemented in synchronous manner (we actually have synchronous API as some transitive solutions), but then there is no assured realtime safety.

+### Publicly extensible

+AAP extension foundation is designed to be extensible by third party developers.
+Since we need AAPXS layer, AAP extensions are not just API definition but also the binding implementation.
+And they must be capable of asynchronous processing.

+To make it possible, we define a handful of complicated AAPXS API in C that could be kept binary compatible across AAP versions.

+### Support for URID

+In AAPXS v2, there is a new "URID" concept.
+Precisely to say, it is not really new and just a copy concept of LV2 URID feature.
+We map each extension URI to an integer, and use the integer at extension invocation (especially in RT-safe mode).
+Once the mapping gains agreement between the host and the plugin, it will be used to help avoid that string matching operations in O(n) order will not happen.

 ## vNext API Design Considerations